What is VEGF

 • Managing VEGF levels through targeted treatments is an important strategy for addressing these conditions and preventing vision loss.

-Type of Anti-VEGF
+Type of Anti-VEGF injection

 • This slows or stops damage from the abnormal blood vessels and slows down vision loss.
 Sometimes it can even improve vision.